Hanna Kisteleki

 Hanna Anna Kisteleki (born 10 March 1991 in Budapest) is a Hungarian water polo player.
 At the 2012 Summer Olympics and 2016 Summer Olympics, she competed for the Hungary women's national water polo team in the women's event.
 She is 5 ft 8 inches tall.
+Her sister Dóra is also a water polo player, her mother Ágnes Fajt was a member of the Hungarian national team in rhythmic gymnastics.